What can I do with my promo slots?

 - Account: Takes the user to the account screen where they can view their account status, restore purchases or log in

-- Subscribe: Brings up the subscribe dialog, making subscriptions incredibly quick and easy
+- Subscribe: Brings up the subscribe dialogue, making subscriptions incredibly quick and easy

 - Content: Deep-link the user straight into the content you're talking about